Haverford’s Visual Culture, Arts, and Media (VCAM) facility is a 24/7 creative hub for students, faculty, staff, and the wider community.

 In partnership with the Asian American Documentary Network, five students worked to spread the stories of Asian Americans through film as part of VCAM’s annual collaborative program.

-The Hurford Center and VCAM invite proposals for VCAMbient, a weekly curated series in which ambient music–played live or via recordings by members of the Bi-Co community–will play at low volume Thursday afternoons this fall in VCAM.
+The Hurford Center and VCAM invite proposals for VCAMbient, a weekly curated series in which music–played live or via recordings by members of the Bi-Co community–will play at low volume Wednesdays at noon this spring in VCAM.